sdoria/SimpleSelfAttention/README.md

 As described in the SAGAN paper ([4]), the original layer takes the image features x of shape (C,N) (where N = H * W), and transforms them into f(x) = Wf * x and g(x) = Wg * x, where Wf and Wg have shape (C,C'), and C' is chosen to be C/8.
 Those matrix multiplications can be expressed as (1 * 1) convolution layers.
 Then, we compute S = (f(x))^T * g(x).

 Therefore, S = (Wf * x)^T * (Wg * x) = x^T * (Wf ^T * Wg) * x.
 My first proposed simplification is to combine (Wf ^T * Wg) into a single (C * C) matrix W. So S = x^T * W * x.
 S = S(x,x) (bilinear form) is of shape (N * N) and will represent the influence of each pixel on other pixels ("the extent to which the model attends to the ith location when synthesizing the jth region" [4]).
 Note that S depends on the input, but that W

-Therefore, we only learn weights W for one convolution layer instead of weights Wf and Wg for two convolution layers.
-Advantages are: simplicity, removal of one hyperparameter (C' = C/8), and a matrix W that offers more possibilities than Wf ^T * Wg.
+Thus, we only learn weights W for one convolution layer instead of weights Wf and Wg for two convolution layers.
+Advantages are: simplicity, removal of one design choice (C' = C/8), and a matrix W that offers more possibilities than Wf ^T * Wg.
 One possible drawback is that we have more parameters to learn (C^2 vs C^2/4).
 One option we haven't tried here is to force W to be a symmetrical matrix.
 This would reduce the number of parameters and force the influence of "pixel" j on pixel i to be the same as pixel i on pixel j.

 The next step in the original version of the layer is to compute the softmax of matrix S. I decided to remove this step completely and work with unrestricted weights instead of normalized probability-like weights.

 The final step in the original version is to compute h(x) = Wh * x (Wh of shape (C * C)), which is also implemented as a 1 * 1 convolution layer.
 Then our final output is o = gamma * h(x) * S + x.
 We propose to remove this final convolution layer and have the output be o = gamma * x * S + x.
-This final convolution can be re-added as a separate layer, although this implies a different position for the skip connection.
+This final convolution could be re-added as a separate layer if desired, although this implies a different position for the skip connection.